How to wake up as a heavy sleeper

 If that pattern sounds familiar, you are not weak, lazy, or "just a heavy sleeper."
 You are responding to a biological process that is, by design, very difficult to override with willpower.
 The good news is the levers that actually work are physical and environmental — and you can change all of them in a single afternoon.

-This is the guide I wish I'd had when I was sleeping through everything.
-No tricks, no productivity-bro nonsense — just the six things that have research behind them and that actually move the needle.
+This is the heavy sleeper guide I wish I'd had when I was sleeping through everything.
+No tricks, no productivity-bro nonsense — just the habits, room setup, and alarm design that make waking up to an alarm much harder to ignore.

 Why heavy sleepers sleep through alarms